GabrielSlima/blog/articles/clean-code-clean-systems.md

         uploaded into our platform.
     </p>
     <p>
-        But for some reason I've decided to load all videos from our database and sort them by uplaod date in runtime, instead of asking the database to order them for me.
+        But for some reason I've decided to load all videos from our database and sort them by upload date in runtime, instead of asking the database to order them for me.
 I can use Pandas to store those videos in a DataFrame and order them the way I want.
 The connection with the database is controlled by custom code.
 The Instances are made by custom code.
 Basically everything that is needed keep this application running is custom code.